rf-peixoto/vaultterm/README.md

 =========================================================================
 ```

-A terminal password manager built for people who don't trust clouds.
-All data lives in an encrypted SQLite database on your machine.
-No sync, no accounts, no telemetry.
+A terminal password manager that keeps everything local and encrypted.
+No cloud, no accounts, no telemetry.
+One Python file, one SQLite database.

 ---